tmroyal/OptionSetter.js/README.md

 *Type definition properties*
 - `name` (string) - the name of the type
-- `default` (function) - a function that will return the default value for the type when `OptionSetter.default` is the default value
+- `default` (function) - a function that will return the default value for the type when `OptionSetter.default()` is the default value
 - `validator` (function) - a function that returns a boolean to indicate whether provided value is valid
-- `failMessage` (string) - the message generated when validation fails
+- `failMessage` (string|optional) - the message generated when validation fails

 The default function takes no paramters.

 The validator takes only one parameter, which is the value to validate.

+If failMessage is not given, the message generated will be 'failed validation'.

+Currently, it is impossible to overwrite a type.
+This is to prevent overwriting of default types.

 Example: